Saideepthi123/Projects/Project-2/Iris/README.md

 Target variable: Different Species of Iris plant.

 One species, Iris Setosa, is "linearly separable" from the other two.
 This means that we can draw a line
-(or a hyperplane in higher-dimensional spaces) between Iris Setosa samples and samples corresponding to the other two species.
+(or a hyperplane in higher-dimensional spaces) between Iris Setosa samples and samples corresponding to the other two species
+# Purpose
+The purpose of this project was to gain introductory exposure to Machine Learning Classification concepts along with data visualization.

-# Python Libraries Used :
+# Python Libraries Used
  > Numpy
  > Pandas
  > Seaborn
  > Matplotlib

-# Purpose
-The purpose of this project was to gain introductory exposure to Machine Learning Classification concepts along with data visualization.